Classic Six

 Classic Six is a six-room apartment floor plan found in buildings built in New York City prior to 1940.
-It consists of a formal dining room, a living room, a kitchen, two bedrooms, a smaller bedroom sometimes referred to as a maid's room, and one or two bathrooms.
+It consists of a formal dining room, a living room, a kitchen, two bedrooms, a smaller bedroom sometimes referred to as a maid's room, and generally two bathrooms.
 A maid's room is located away from other bedrooms, almost always off the kitchen to allow maids of the past easy access.
 A typical maid's room also has a small bathroom attached to it.

 The Classic Six is similar to the Classic Seven with the Classic Seven having an extra bedroom.